The latest from us on you-know-what.

 All guests and visitors in our properties are required to provide their contact details, to comply with the NHS track & trace system.

 We're immensely grateful to each and every one of our team on the ground who are keeping our guests safe and reassured and, and our office-based staff who keep things moving forward.
 Here's how we're keeping them safe.

 What we’re doing.

 To reduce unnecessary contact between staff and guests, we've paused our regular weekly cleans and introduced a ‘no-touch’ housekeeping service, where guests can request cleaning products and linen to be left at their door.
-Rooms are deep-cleaned after every day.
+Rooms are deep cleaned after every stay.
 We've also implemented a new check-in and check-out process to maintain social distancing.

 We have distributed hand sanitiser and hygiene products throughout each of our properties for use, and our team members have each been provided with re-usable, branded facemasks to wear on-site.

 Each team member has been fully briefed on how to approach guests that may be unwell or are self-isolating.